FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Robot_Master.md

 ## Recon and Analysis

-Going to the link `http://15.206.202.26/` of given we will see a static page welcoming us to the CTF.
+Going to the link `http://15.206.202.26/` we will see a static page welcoming us to this CTF.

 ```html
 <!DOCTYPE html>